Improving Optics Control and Measurement at RHIC: Experimental Results

 At each $\Delta s^*$ movement, a comparison between all of the optics measurement methods are made for $\beta^*$ and $s^*$ around the IRs.
-Fig.~\ref{fig:LOMM_IP8_err} specifically shows the calculations for $\beta^*$ beat and $s^*$ difference in both planes at IP8, measured by the optics measurement methods with error bars calculated from Section \ref{sec: Errors of Optics Measurement Methods}.
-These errors are propagated from a BPM noise level of 30 $\mu m$.
-The noise from the TBT data was measured to be similar to that found in \cite{ICARHIC}, where non-arc BPMs have slightly more error on average than arc BPMs at RHIC.
-The error bars for R-OP are calculated from Fig.~\ref{fig:pictures/RHIC_star_beat}.
-From the figure, TLS, CF, and HA all measure a smaller $\beta^*$ beat and $s^*$ difference than R-OP.
-Furthermore, their measurements are also overall more consistent around 0 (taken to be the model), and with one another, shown by the error bars.
-This shows that TLS, CF, and HA are also make more consistent measurements than R-OP.
+Figure~\ref{fig:LOMM_IP8_err} displays a plot of the experimental calculations for $\beta^*$ beat and $s^*$ difference in both planes at IP8, measured by the optics measurement methods with error bars calculated from \ref{sec: Errors of Optics Measurement Methods}.
+A BPM noise level of 30 $\mathrm{\mu m}$ was assumed, consistent with previous RHIC studies \cite{ICARHIC}, where non-arc BPMs have slightly more error on average than arc BPMs at RHIC.
+The error bars for R-OP were calculated similarly to Table~\ref{R_IP8_Metrics}.
+From the figure, GTLS, CF, and HA all overall measure a smaller $\beta^*$ beat and $s^*$ difference than R-OP.
+Furthermore, their measurements show smaller residual offsets and variance relative to R-OP as well as consistency with one another, indicating improved agreement with the expected optics.

-This is further quantitatively shown in Table~\ref{LOMM_IP8_Metrics}, where the average values are calculated from Fig.~\ref{fig:LOMM_IP8_err}.
-TLS, CF, and HA clearly show more accurate and consistent values of star measurements than R-OP.
-However, the error values of TLS closely matches that of R-OP for $s^*_x$, suggesting that TLS does not always improve the accuracy of $s^*_x$ in this case.
+This is further quantitatively shown in Table~\ref{LOMM_IP8_Metrics}, where the $\beta^* \text{ beat and } s^*$ difference values from Figure~\ref{fig:LOMM_IP8_err} were averaged over $\Delta s^*_x$ movements for each optics measurement method according to Equation~(\ref{mean abs val}), similar to the results in Figure~\ref{fig:RHIC_beat} and Table~\ref{R_IP8_Metrics}.
+GTLS, CF, and HA show improved agreement with the expected optics of star measurements than R-OP.
+The $\sigma_{\beta^*}$ of GTLS and R-OP are higher than CF and HA (although GTLS is slightly lower).
+This was also seen in Table~\ref{LOMM_IP8_Metrics_0}; $\sigma_{\beta^*}$ of GTLS decreased, showing that the error of $\beta^*$ beat of GTLS is at least comparable to R-OP.
+However, $s^*$ measurements done by GTLS show comparable accuracy and robustness to CF and HA.
+The comparable results of both Table~\ref{LOMM_IP8_Metrics_0} and Table~\ref{LOMM_IP8_Metrics} also demonstrate the robustness of the ORM method, as average measurements while moving $s^*$ yield similar results to those when $s^*$ is not shifted.